acpennington/GoatController/docs/cardnotes.md

 - Exodia: fancy win script? (user can technically just reveal hand)
 - Fiend Comedian: can have a custom script which handles the banishing (tedious to conditionally banish/mill cards)
 - Reasoning/Monster Gate: convenience script to MILL_UNTIL does not contain "Cannot be Normal Summoned/Set." leave result in grave and let user decide if was successful.
 Need to avoid milling if no legal summons left (see PR #243).
-- Reversal Quiz - helper to send everything to graveyard.
+- Reversal Quiz - helper to send everything to graveyard?
 Optional script to swap LP?